Role of GPs

 - notify the Program Register of referral/non referral for colonoscopy or other bowel examination for participants with a positive result.
-This can be done by returning the program’s GP Assessment Form by fax or post.
+This can be done by returning the program’s GP Assessment Form by fax, post or electronically.
 Provision of information will attract a payment.

 - manage individuals identified as being at increased risk of bowel cancer in accordance with the National Health and Medical Research Council (NHMRC) Guidelines.

 - inform individuals at average risk, or slightly above, that the NHMRC Guidelines recommend screening at least once every two years from the age of 50.